SystemsApproach/ops/provision.rst

 a seamless way to accommodate both.
-To this end, our approach is to first layer a *logical structure* on top of hardware resources, making them roughly equivalent to the virtual resources we get from a commercial cloud provider, resulting in a hybrid scenario similar to the one shown in :numref:`Figure %s <fig-infra>`.
+To this end, our approach is to first layer a *logical structure* on top of hardware resources, making them roughly equivalent to the virtual resources we get from a commercial cloud provider.
+This results in a hybrid scenario similar to the one shown in :numref:`Figure %s <fig-infra>`.
 We use NetBox as our open source solution for constructing this logical structure on top of physical hardware.
 NetBox also helps us address the requirement of